- 1 Introduction

 - 2 How to download Fiddler (it’s FREE)

 - 3 How to start/stop Fiddler two ways – Capture HTTP(s) Traffic

 - 4 How to capture HTTPS traffic in Fiddler

 - 5 How to view Web Request and Response in Fiddler

 - 6 How to Test API using Fiddler (Call REST API for without Postman)

 - 7 How to view and format JSON / XML data in Fiddler

 - 8 How to use fiddler Converters (e.g. Base64 / URL encode – decode)

-- 9 How to add Overall Elapsed Time Column in Fiddler
+- 9 How to add Request Start Time, Overall Elapsed Time Columns in Fiddler

 - 10 How to edit and execute the processed requests in Fiddler